johnwry/dm2/markdown/colossians/colossians.md

     <br/>

     b.
-Colossians 2:7b – <em>And now being built up in Him</em>… You begin your Christian life by being rooted in <strong><u>Christ</u></strong>.
+Colossians 2:7b – * And now being built up in Him* … You begin your Christian life by being rooted in <strong><u>Christ</u></strong>.
 God’s maturation process is that you continue to grow up into Christ.